 Even the most inexperienced and meek presenters have the same potential as the most admired speakers gracing our platforms today.
 Experience aside, one major difference between the two is in is the way they use their minds.

 We are each blessed with a wide range of intellectual gifts in our own incredible minds.
 When it comes to banishing public speaking anxiety for good there are at least 4 of them we need to call upon and develop.

 Perception – “If you change the way you look at things, the things you look at change.”
 Dr. Wayne Dyer

 If you see your listeners as advocates and allies everything changes; it really is your choice.

 The ‘waltzers’ see their presentation as an opportunity to help their audience and to really make a difference to their professional or personal lives.
 Seeing the merit and value of what you have to say, your mind will focus you on guiding your listeners to do the same.
 Public speaking anxiety increases exponetially when presenters make it all about themselves.

 How do you get the ‘butterflies’ to waltz rather than rumba?

 It’s our thoughts that create how we see things and for most of us those perceptions create our own reality; or at least it seems and feels very to us.
 Therefore, it makes sense that the way to change the way we experience things is to change our perceptions, which of course, starts with changing our thoughts.

-Easier said than done I know, but then isn’t everything?
+Easier said than done I know; isn’t everything?

 Firstly, accept that you really are the same as everyone else; we all feel some level of anxiety when speaking in public.
 Just because you believe you feel more nervous than others when presenting does not mean that there is something wrong with you.